hmcts/delete_testing/docs/index.md

 Scan the organization by clicking on `Scan Organization Now`.
 The new repository should be listed under repositories after the scan finishes.
 Logs can be monitored under `Scan Organization Log`.
-Any GitHub repository that starts with `labs*` will be listed as part of this scan.
+Any GitHub repository that starts with `labs-*` will be listed as part of this scan.

 2. Run the jenkins pipeline against the `master` branch.